 In truth, artificial intelligence holds a plethora of possibilities – and risks.
-“It will have a huge economic impact but also change society, and it's hard to make strong predictions, but clearly job markets will be affected,” said Yoshua Bengio, a professor at the University of Montreal, and head of the Montreal Institute for learning Algorithms.
+“It will have a huge economic impact but also change society, and it's hard to make strong predictions, but clearly job markets will be affected,” said Yoshua Bengio, a professor at the University of Montreal, and head of the Montreal Institute for Learning Algorithms.

 The following 20 companies are playing a role in shaping the future of artificial intelligence and its capabilities.
-We featured artificial inteligence companies that are particularly noteworthy as well as those that have invested significantly in artificial intelligence.
+We featured artificial intelligence companies that are particularly noteworthy as well as those that have invested significantly in artificial intelligence.
 These AI companies are listed alphabetically.

-Please let us know of any significant artificial intelligence companies that you think we missed and leave a note in the Comments section below.
+The leading firms in the AI sector: Please let us know of any significant artificial intelligence companies that you think we missed and leave a note in the Comments section below.

 The online retail giant has made moves to enter the artificial intelligence space through both their services and their products.
 Their Amazon Machine Learning platform provides companies with the ability to predict and find patterns using data.
 Additionally, Amazon Echo brings artificial intelligence into the home through the intelligent voice server, Alexa.

 Apple has acquired four artificial intelligence startups within the past two years, demonstrating its big step into the artificial intelligence sphere.
 Siri, Apple’s virtual assistant, has transformed over the years from being a fairly simple voice assistant to being a fully-fledged digital assistant.
+The company is rumored to be working on an AI chip, called Apple Neural Engine, to assist in things like voice and facial recognition.

 IBM has been a leader in the field of artificial intelligence since the 1950s.
 It has kept busy in the AI space, with 3 recent acquisitions in addition to its AI service, Watson.
 Watson – one of the highest profile AI projects – is a supercomputer that reveals insights from unstructured big data through machine learning and natural language processing.